 He was born in Shrewsbury and spent much of his time exploring the natural world as he grew up.
-He initially enrolled to study medicine at the University of Edinburgh but found that he could not complete the course as he was left traumatised by surgeries (which were performed without anaesthetic and often proved fatal).
+He initially enrolled to study medicine at the University of Edinburgh, but found that he could not complete the course as he was left traumatised by surgeries (which were performed without anaesthetic and often proved fatal).
 After university, he travelled across the globe on HMS Beagle.
 The voyage lasted almost five years, but he spent most of his time on land studying the native flora and fauna (plants and animals found in certain places).

 During his time abroad, Darwin collected fossils, and studied rock formations.
-All this work helped him to establish how similar species of animals had adapted to suit their environments.
+All of this work helped him to establish how similar species of animals had adapted to suit their environments.
 He documented his findings meticulously in notebooks, which would later be used for his best-known work, On the Origin of Species.
-Darwin had finalised his theory of natural selection, which is also known as 'survival of the fittest', where plants and animals which are better suited to their environments survive longer and have more young.
+Darwin had finalised his theory of natural selection (this theory is also known as 'survival of the fittest', where plants and animals which are better suited to their environments are more likely to reproduce and pass those traits onto their offspring) by 1844, but he was reticent to share his findings because he knew they would be extremely controversial (as they openly contradicted the Bible and its account of creation).

-In 1858, On the Origin of Species by Means of Natural Selection was published.
-The book sold out immediately after its first publication 24 November 1859.
+In 1858, with Darwin still reluctant to publish his theories, Alfred Russel Wallace (another British naturalist), published a paper which contained similar research, effectively summarising Darwin's work.
+This led to Darwin and Wallace delivering a joint lecture on evolution at the Linnean Society in London in July 1858.
+Subsequently, he prepared On the Origin of Species by Means of Natural Selection for publication.
+The book sold out immediately after its first publication 24 November, 1859.
 Most scientists quickly embraced the theory, but some audiences condemned Darwin's findings.
 Darwin's ideas became even more controversial with the publication of The Descent of Man, and Selection in Relation to Sex (1871), in which he presented evidence that mankind had evolved from apes.
 By the time of Darwin's death in 1882, however, his theory of evolution was generally accepted.
-He was buried in Westminster Abbey in recognition of his scientific work.
+He was buried in Westminster Abbey in recognition of his scientific work.11